How long do Huskies live?

 Other health issues such as myelopathy, epilepsy, diseases of the genitourinary system.
 Although most of them will not end a dog’s life, they may put you in a difficult position.

-For example, such as degenerative myelopathy, which leads to paralysis of the limbs over time, or epilepsy attacks, which, having begun at the age of 7 months to 3 years, progress over time and become more frequent and prolonged.
+For example, degenerative myelopathy leads to paralysis of the limbs over time, or epilepsy attacks, which, having begun at the age of 7 months to 3 years, progress over time and become more frequent and prolonged.
 There is no cure for these ailments, and therefore, when they reach the extreme stage, sometimes difficult decisions need to be made in your Husky’s interests.

 Here’s a fact: Huskies LOVE to run.
 If you give them a chance, they will run off into the wide open and won’t look back until they’re tired.
 Unfortunately, many dog owners have lost their Huskies in road accidents in similar situations.

 You need to carefully monitor the pet, engage in its training, and if he is left alone for the whole day, it is necessary to provide him with a sufficient number of safe treats and dog toys.

-Sometimes being alone for the whole day, husky could spoil things out of boredom and happens to swallow different pieces that can fit in his mouth.
+Sometimes being alone for the whole day, the husky could spoil things out of boredom and happens to swallow different pieces that can fit in his mouth.
 This does not always lead to serious consequences, but sometimes these “pranks” end up with blockage of the stomach or intestines.
 That is why it is so important to reduce the likelihood of an accident that happens, especially when you are not around.

 And everything that can be dangerous for a husky or be swallowed by him, if possible, should be removed to a place inaccessible to the dog.

-How to Extend the Lifespan of a Siberian Husky?
+How to Extend the Lifespan of a Husky?

 We’ve discussed how long Huskies live and have covered all the health concerns and other factors that might cut your Siberian’s life short.
 But in this section, we’ll be teaching you about the measures you can take to increase the lifespan of your husky.